Navigating the talent crunch: How technology and retention strategies can fortify the accounting profession

-While embracing technology can bring a myriad of benefits, not adopting it can put your firm at a severe disadvantage, particularly when it comes to delivering value-added advisory services like R&D tax advice.
+While embracing technology can bring a myriad of benefits, not adopting it can put your firm at a severe disadvantage, particularly when it comes to delivering value-added services like R&D tax claims.

-It may also further hinder your ability to attract or retain talent, thereby exacerbating the recruitment crisis further.
+It can also further hinder your ability to attract or retain talent, thereby exacerbating the recruitment crisis further.

 While investing in new technology may seem challenging at first, the return on investment can be substantial.
-Digital-led practices are seeing incredible fee growth, with minimal need to recruit large numbers of staff, by making sure that existing customers are properly serviced and not being dealt with by external specialists, or simply being ignored.
+There are already several digital-led practices out there that are seeing incredible fee growth, with minimal need to recruit large numbers of staff.

 A multi-pronged approach to navigate challenging times